shinyo627/IT-Logger-with-Server-/README.md

-# IT-Logger-with-Server-
+======= IT-Logger-with-Server ========
-Simple app for technicians to share logs for work in private company -- made with MERN/Redux/Materialize bootstrap stacks.
+Simple app for technicians to share logs for work in private company.

-Added authentication with basic server for security reason as it should be only used by private members.
-Basic styling for modals are done with Materialize bootstrap.
+Technologies:

+1) JWT and bcryptjs for user security.
+2) MongoDB, Express, React, and Node.
+3) Redux and thunk for managing global states and data resources.
+4) Font awesome, Materialize-css and moment for UI.

 Link ---> https://afternoon-fjord-52085.herokuapp.com/